Vodyanoy: Slovakia

 In Slovakia, the same water demon may be called vodný chlap meaning "water guy" or "waterman".
 The water spirit may also be called a molek (var. molok (Note: Kálal dictionary, cited by Valentsova.)).
 There is a story of a localized in a lake in the forest of Dolný Kubín in Orava, where a peasant encounters a waterman (from a lake in Kriváň (village)) pursuing another waterman who stole his wife, guiding him to the lake of the perpetrator.
 The peasant watches as an underwater fight ensues, culminating in bubbling froth turning red, signaling a bad outcome, and the peasant flees as forewarned.

-Slovakian folklore also speak of the vodník's pot (vodníkove hrnce), attested in the former Trencsén County (now Trenčín Region or District), and anecdotally, in the northwestern village of Boky (now attached to Budča) a stream was home to a vodný ("aquatic" man) who purchased pots to trap souls inside.
+Slovak folklore also speak of the vodník's pot (vodníkove hrnce), attested in the former Trencsén County (now Trenčín Region or Trenčín District), and anecdotally, in the northwestern village of Boky (now attached to Budča) a stream was home to a vodný ("aquatic" man) who purchased pots to trap souls inside.